CannerCMS/docs.canner.io/website/blog/2018-06-21-graphql-meetup.md

 ![canner](https://i.imgur.com/1tOLWSL.jpg)
 While designing graphQL interface for our CMS framework, I saw prisma just released. **[Prisma](https://www.prisma.io/)** is a performant open-source GraphQL **ORM-like\* layer** doing the heavy lifting in your GraphQL server.
 They designed a great graphQL interface that we can just use it in our CMS framework.

 Hence, our team Canner developed almost the same graphQL interface with Prisma in Typescript and written as an apollo-link.
-Although we haven't officially opensourced this repo, but it's already on github: [canner-graphql-interface](https://github.com/Canner/canner-graphql-interface).
+Although we haven't officially announced this repo, but it's already on github: [canner-graphql-interface](https://github.com/Canner/canner-graphql-interface).

 `canner-graphql-interface` provides a connector interface, so we can simply implement this interface to create connectors to different data sources, which is now support for **Firebase Realtime database, MemoryStore and also Prisma Client**.
 We'll be sure to support more data sources in the future.